 Let’s consider some examples.

-Let’s say that you were running a deduplication process in HubSpot and are using a company name as one of the primary ways to match duplicates within your database.
+Let’s say that you were running a contact data deduplication process in HubSpot and are using a company name as one of the primary ways to match duplicate records within your database.

-Well, the company name might be expressed differently in separate records that are actually duplicates.
+Well, the company name might be expressed differently in separate customer records that are actually duplicates.

 - Microsoft Inc.